-Join us for our weekly children's Story Time!
-Each week on Saturday mornings at 10:30am Miss Debi will set up shop in the Kid's Nook to read stories of adventure, mayhem, and joy.
-As always, a story time treat will be provided by The Chocolate Moose.
+Join us for our weekly children's Storytime!
+Each week on Saturday mornings at 10:30am, we'll set up shop in the Kid's Nook to read stories of adventure, mayhem, and joy.
+As always, a storytime treat will be provided by The Chocolate Moose.

 Meet Mary Camilla Judson, the namesake of the store.
 She is the patron saint of book lovers and boundary pushers.